 Birth Trauma Risk Factors

 Some fetal or women’s health issues put babies at a higher risk for a traumatic birth.
-Medical professionals should be especially alert before and during the birth process to identify and treat these risk factors.
+Medical professionals should screen for these risk factors before and during birth to identify and treat these risk factors.

 Risk factors for a traumatic or difficult birth include:

 - Abnormal biophysical profile (a screening that looks at the overall health of the fetus)

 - Gestational diabetes